mdeely/portfolio-site-v2/README.md

     Aug 7, 2017
     - Remove "open" class when loading single image views
     - When clicking on an album poster, the bg doesn't set on iphone/ipad (same url formatting issue as a couple days ago)
+    - Add home icon to social icons
+    - Consider making photo collection stop before nav so there's no scroll-behind
+    - closing out of single view should reflect the album url...make sure all urls are gtg